Search Diemer.ca

 One of the stock phrases Israel’s apologists repeat, parrot-like, is that Israel is “a small country”.
 The idea is to make us feel sympathy for Israel, the plucky little country standing up to dangerous foes.
 But what does it actually mean to say that Israel is “a small country?”

-Or does it mean that the pilots in Israel’s ultra-modern air force have to be careful not to bump into each other when they return from bombing schools and hospitals and houses in the Gaza Strip or Lebanon?
+Or does it mean that the pilots in Israel’s ultra-modern air force have to be careful not to bump into each other when they return from bombing schools and hospitals and houses in Gaza or Lebanon?
 Or is it that Israel’s size makes it difficult to find enough suitable locations to deploy the hundreds of nuclear weapons in its arsenal?

 More likely, it’s a psychological defense mechanism Israelis use to persuade themselves that they have the right to keep seizing and occupying other people’s land and to use extreme violence against anyone who resists.